cch0/opa-wasm-examples/README.md

 ## Java Example

-Execute the `com.koverse.kdf.Main` class inside the java directory.
+Execute the `com.kdf.Main` class inside the java directory.
 The `pom.xml` file specifies the version of `wasmtime-java` dependency which only exists in a private Maven repository.

 ```
 2023-06-23 14:13:26 INFO - main - Main:33 - evaluation result: [{"result":{"rule":"C","label":"UNRESTRICTED"}}]